 Douglas’s cosy living spaces are surrounded by leafy exteriors.

 The block is south-facing to ensure optimal access to northern lights and offer a pleasing connection to the outdoors, seamlessly integrating indoors and out.
-The inclusion of a swimming pool is perfect to cool down in the warmer months of the year.
+Additionally, the inclusion of a swimming pool is perfect to cool down in the warmer months of the year.
 There’s a grassy lawn area, steppers, and some large potted plants to add splashes of living greenery.

 The sense of flow exists between spaces, created by thoughtful design and use of cohesive materiality.